NickNaso/magick-cli/README.md

 * **ImageMagick** for your Operating System.

-## At moment MagickCLI is fully compatible with ImgameMagick from version 7.0.1 to 7.0.5
+## At the moment MagickCLI is fully compatible with ImageMagick from version 7.0.1 to 7.0.5

 ## Linux